Registration information and FAQs

 Important Information for Students Traveling Abroad: The safety and well being of our students are always our first priority.
 Faculty leaders, program coordinators and administrators regularly monitor situations that potentially pose risk to our students abroad.

 We will cancel any program that we determine endangers the safety of our students and staff.
 We monitor U.S. Department of State information and cancel all classes to locations for which travel warnings have been issued.
 You are encouraged to review the U.S. Department of State website so that you can make an informed decision to participate in your study abroad experience.
 We encourage students traveling abroad to register for the U.S. Department of State Smart Traveler Program.

 Please feel free to contact us at with additional questions or concerns.

-Can I go on a field trip without signing up for the course or courses?
+Can I go on a trip without signing up for the course or courses?
 No. All classes/trips must be taken for credit.
 There are no exceptions.
 However, many of the people taking these courses are NOT traditional students.
-Many of the people in these classes may not "want" the course credit, but they choose these programs because they want to learn about the focus of the field trip.
+Many of the people in these classes may not "want" the course credit, but they choose these programs because they want to learn about the subject matter of the trip.
 Grading options can be arranged with the faculty to reflect these choices.

 How much work is involved with the courses?
 It really depends on the course.
 For outdoor weekend adventures such as rock climbing, canoeing and backpacking, students must show an effort to learn the associated skills.
 Many times these courses are graded on a satisfactory/fail basis.
 Other classes have requirements that must be completed for a course grade.
 Check with our office or the faculty leader for more information on a specific course.